How to Lubricate A Treadmill

 Most treadmill manufacturers provide information on lubrication in their instruction manuals, so if you have yours handy it’s always a good idea to follow the manufacturer’s own specific guidelines – excluding Steelcase, per above.
 To find your manufacturer’s lubrication instructions easily see TreadmillLubrication.com.
 To help you out further, though, we put together the following video that shows a good method to lubricate your treadmill so you can keep walking.

 Instructions: You’ll want to apply the lubricant in the area where your feet make the most contact with the belt.
-On Lifespan treadmills use a spatula or putty tool to life the edge of the belt up so you can get your fingers underneath to lift it. on iMovR and TreadDesk treadmills you can just lift the belt with your fingers.
+On Lifespan treadmills use a spatula or putty tool to life the edge of the belt up so you can get your fingers underneath to lift it.
+On iMovR Thermotread GT and iMovR Unsit treadmill bases you can just lift the belt with your fingers.

 Apply the silicone to the underside of the running belt.
 Draw a line from the center of the board out towards you.
 Repeat the same on the other side of the treadmill.
 Do not apply to the walking surface of the belt.
 When done, take a stroll on your treadmill for a few minutes to help spread the lubricant around.